 This certificate does not apply to the wholesale and retail sale of heaters of the following kind:

-- A cooking stove appliance as defined in Australian Standard 4013;
+- cooking stove appliances as defined in Australian Standard 4013

-- An appliance intended for use solely for heating water;
+- appliances intended for use solely for heating water

-- An appliance intended for use solely for distributing heat through ducts;
+- appliances intended for use solely for distributing heat through ducts

 Please consult the Contact Officer for more information.